theocularman/RGBcom/README.md

    res 100         //Sets the resolution to 100, 20ms per subcycle reset           //Back to default
 ```

+### Use case
+ Ideal applications include

+ - USB controlled desk lighting
+ - USB controlled PC case lighting

+## Setup
+ Once the arduino has been programmed with *RGBcom* your ready to controll your LEDs over USB with commands.

+ **Hardware setup will also be required, see the hardware section below.**

 ## Hardware
  Work in progress...